Skip to Content (Press Enter) Skip to Footer (Press Enter)

 4. Managing Funeral Costs: Planning Within Your Budget

 While you want to memorialize your loved one respectfully, you could spend anywhere from $500 to $20,000, depending on your funeral and memorial ideas.
-Having a budget and sticking to it will help you stay grounded, especially as you are navigating grief at the same time.
+Having a budget and sticking to it will help you manage funeral costs and stay grounded, especially as you are navigating grief at the same time.

 • First, you’ll need to choose a method of “disposition,” which means either cremation or burial.